sgryphon/dotnet-distributed-tracing-examples/src/c-complex/ReadMe.md

 ![](images/jaeger-traces-complex.png)

 The three components, and the spans within each component are visible in the timeline.
+You can see the asynchronus message processing happens after the primary span has completed.

 #### Jaeger - messaging architecture